cargocultprogramming/voltairesmartvoting/index.markdown

 More about the central idea can be found in the presentation that was submitted with the Project Catalyst proposal:
 <iframe class='myIframe' src="https://docs.google.com/presentation/d/e/2PACX-1vTZZhQ4iaB2vIKjFdFT7PESTnq9rX3T1rZgsM9xghpkScWaNZJ2qRFvbz8ZXnQK_xVPvjF_2aJSLz_P/embed?start=true&loop=true&delayms=5000" frameborder="0" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true" style="display:block; margin:auto;width:90vw;height:60vh;max-width:740px;"></iframe>

-## The Challenge
+## The Challenges for Smart Voting

-Before we can go about the more visionary things that I laid out above, we need to acknowledge the Central Challenge of this proposal.
-Instead of the need for trust in delegatees like the *dReps* mentioned above or elected politicians in modern democracies, we need to trust first and foremost the classification information of the projects / proposals that are put up for voting.
+Before we can go about the more visionary things that I laid out above, and without even going into the technical issues, we need to acknowledge the Central Challenge of this proposal.
+Instead of the need for trust in delegatees like the *dReps* mentioned above or elected politicians in modern democracies, in _Smart Voting_ we need to trust first and foremost the **classification information** of the projects / proposals that are put up for voting.

-Even without any algorithms, having good *OIDs* would make it possible for voters to use those in a similar fashion as currently voting advice applications - just answer a couple of questions and get an ordered list of projects according to your interests.
+Even without any algorithms, having good *OIDs* would make it possible for voters to use those in a similar fashion as currently voting advice applications: just answer a couple of questions and get an ordered list of projects according to your interests.

-However reliable, objective classifications of proposals and even the selection of suitable *OIDs* themselves **must** be a transparent community effort or it might become an attack vector (thought arguably a much smaller and indirect one in comparison to direct delegation).
+However reliable, objective classifications of proposals and even the selection of suitable *OIDs* themselves **must** be a transparent community effort or it might become an attack vector (thought arguably a much smaller and indirect one compared to direct delegation).
 Consequently setting up such a system takes a big community effort and the involvement of professionals with experience in the setup of community driven democratic discourse-processes.
 In a later stage also data scientists need to be involved to identify the *OIDs* that explain the majority of voting differences, find appropriate algorithms for voting and to parametrize them.

-## Current Status: Team wanted
+## Current Status: Teambuilding

 In order to move forward, a large, competent and sufficiently financed team is necessary as well as the general support of the *Project Catalyst* community and probably also IOHK directly.
-While funding could possibly be found via *Project Catalyst*, so far there was not enough interest in this idea to move forward with a larger implementation proposal.
+While funding could possibly be found via *Project Catalyst*, so far there was not enough interest in this initiative for it to gain critical mass to move forward with a larger implementation proposal.

-If you are interested please do contact me!
-I'm also happy to contribute any or all of the things laid out here to other projects that are out to achieve similar goals.
+I'm putting up this site to create a focus point for people who are interested in the topic.
+If you'd like to get involved in any capacity - even just by contributing to this page, please do contact me!
+I'm also happy to get involved with any or all of the things laid out here in the scope other Cardano projects that are out to achieve similar goals.

+### Disclaimer

+This page is the result of an initiation funding of _Project Catalyst_.
+However that does not mean that any of this is endorsed by IOHK, the company that drives Cardano development.
+For official information have a look at the [Cardano website](https://cardano.org/).